Agia Galini is 61 km southeast of Rethymno and 68 km southwest of Heraklion, about midway along the south coast of Crete.

 Dolphin-watching excursions are organised in the area, as dolphins are plentiful here.

 Ask for details at one of the tourist bureaux or the harbour.
 The days and times change depending on the season.
-The excursion lasts five hours and costs about 25-30 euros per person (2009 prices).
+The excursion lasts five hours.

 If you would like to explore the village of Agia Galini, you can see the Byzantine church of Panagia (the Virgin) by the village cemetery, just outside the village.
 Other interesting churches nearby are those of Panagia at Hordaki, 1 km from Agia Galini, and Agios Ioannis (St John) at Amari.